 The Northwestern Medicine Scholars Program cultivates and encourages talented and diverse students from Westinghouse College Prep to become the physicians and biomedical scientists of the future.
-Now, meet the inaugural class and the newest class.
+Now, meet Class of 2014, Class of 2016 and Class of 2017.

 Erin tells us “Science has always been my favorite subject.
 I have always been fascinated with…the logic behind the explanation of the world.”
 He’s interested in Pharmacology, Drug Development.
 A leader on the chess team, he’s also part of the book club, strategy club, and volleyball and math teams.
 “Erin is a top student and…sometimes…student tutor,” who “is currently developing a curriculum that he will lead once a week for novice chess players,” notes his teacher.

 Aaliyah’s main reason for going to school is science and medicine, and the intent to be a heart surgeon.
 With the highest grade in her Biology course, she’s on her way.
 Known to embrace every opportunity, Aaliyah hopes to contribute her creativity and ideas to the Northwestern Medicine Scholars Program and wants to learn how to become a great doctor.
 “Self-motivated and determined,” Aaliyah is a big fan of the artist Adele and loves playing the piano.

 Iridian wants to become a doctor so she can give back to her family and Latino community.
 What motivates her?
 “My passion for science and helping those in need.”
 This quiet student “has a very mature quality,” says one teacher, and “with her determination and drive, will reach her future goals.”
 The older of two and member of the school’s math team, Iridian wants to become an oncologist after seeing family members’ fight battles with cancer.